 The Confidential Address Fund would be created in the State Treasury.
 The Fund would have to be administered by the Attorney General.
 The State Treasurer could receive money or other assets from any source for deposit in the Fund.
 The Treasurer would have to direct the investment of the Fund and credit to it interest and earnings from Fund investments.
 Money in the Fund at the close of the fiscal year would remain in the Fund and would not lapse to the General Fund.
-The Attorney General would have to spend money from the Confidential Address Fund, on appropriation, for the purpose of administering the Program.
+The Attorney General would have to develop and implement the Program within one year after an appropriation was made to the Confidential Address Fund to develop and implement the Program.
+The Attorney General would have to spend money from the Fund, on appropriation, for the purpose of administering the Program.